Long-Term Patterns for the Medically Lost

 These interpretations reflect limited information, not certainty about biological potential.

-The Shape of Progress: Nonlinear but Directional
+The Shape of Change: Nonlinear and Often Noisy

 Recovery is rarely linear.
 Symptoms oscillate.
 Setbacks occur.
 Plateaus can last for weeks or months.
 None of this reliably predicts long-term outcomes.